-The maximum weight of the product is provided in the data sheet.
-To move the product safely, you can use lifting or transporting equipment such as lift trucks and forklifts.
+The maximum weight of the product is provided in the specifications document.
+You can lift or carry the product by yourself, if you can manage the weight on your own.
+Alternatively, you can use lifting or transporting equipment.
 Follow the instructions provided by the equipment manufacturer.